ratoru/qmk_keymap/README.md

 - Layouts for both home row mods (named `*-hrm.json`) and one-shot modifiers (named `*-osm.json`).
 - For home row mods users: [timeless home row mods](https://github.com/urob/zmk-config#timeless-homerow-mods) implementation for QMK.

+Note that keymap documentation might not always be up to date.

 ## Sweep keymap

 Aurora Sweep keymap using combos and `noeeprom` RGB underglow.
 Can be compiled using one-shot modifiers or home row mods.